 “Cultural Sensitivity and Lifelong Learning.”
 Co-authored with J Paul Warnick.
 In The Pedagogy of Performing Another Culture.
 Minru Li, ed.
 Columbus, OH: Foreign Language Publications.
 2010.

 “Bringing Culture into the Chinese Language Classroom Through Contextualized Performance.”
 In Teaching Chinese as a Foreign Language: Theories and Applications.
 Michael Everson and Yun Xiao, eds.
 Boston: Cheng & Tsui.
 2008.

 “你好 and Greeting Strategies in Mandarin Chinese.”
 Journal of the Chinese Language Teachers Association.
 Vol. 41, No. 3, October 2006, pp. 19-34.

 Performed Culture: An Approach to East Asian Language Pedagogy.
 Columbus, OH: Foreign Language Publications, National East Asian Languages Resource Center.
 2006.
 255 pages.
 Coauthor: J Paul Warnick.

 “Anaphoric reference in spoken and written Chinese narrative discourse.”
 Journal of Chinese Linguistics.
 28.2, June 2000, pp. 303-336.

 Spoken Cantonese: Performance and Acquisition.
 Columbus, The Ohio State University: Foreign Language Publications.
 1995.
 Coauthor: Xiaobin Jian.

 BA, Brigham Young University, 1988; Chinese major, International Relations minor MA, The Ohio State University, 1990, Chinese linguistics PhD, The Ohio State University, 1994, Chinese linguistics

-Chinese language pedagogy, teacher training, materials development, discourse analysis, language contact, Chinese food culture, and Chinese poetry.
+Chinese language pedagogy, teacher training, materials development, discourse analysis, language contact, Chinese food culture, Chinese poetry, Cantonese.